Enable Inclusion Team (EIT)

 EIT’s local offers include:

-• Intensive, holistic, community-based therapeutic support for children, families and school where a young person is presenting as anxious about, and avoidant of, school (EBSA).
+• Intensive, holistic, community-based therapeutic support for children, families and school where young people are at risk of permanent exclusion from mainstream school and young people who are presenting as anxious about, and avoidant of, school (EBSA).

 • Training, supervision and drop-in support for secondary schools around evidence-base approaches to supporting young people with Social, Emotional and Mental Health (SEMH) difficulties.
 This support is offered as part of our CRISSP project (Coaching for Resilience in Secondary Schools Project).
 This is a lower-intensity form of support than those described in (1) and (2), above.